tufanbarisyildirim/gonginx/README.md

 ![reportcard](https://goreportcard.com/badge/github.com/tufanbarisyildirim/gonginx) [![Actions Status](https://github.com/tufanbarisyildirim/gonginx/workflows/Go/badge.svg)](https://github.com/tufanbarisyildirim/gonging/actions)

 Gonginx is an Nginx configuration parser helps you to parse, edit, regenerate your nginx config files in your go applications.
 It makes managing your banalcer configurations easier.
-We use this library in a tool that discovers microservices and updates our the nginx balancer config.
+We use this library in a tool that discovers microservices and updates our nginx balancer config.
 We will make it opensource soon.

 ## Basic grammar of an nginx config file
 ```yacc